How to Get More Google Reviews: 15 Practical Strategies

 Measuring Your Progress

 Getting more reviews is not a one-time project — it is an ongoing process.
-Track these metrics monthly to stay on course: Review velocity: the number of new reviews per week.
-This is more important than total review count because Google values recency.
-A steady pace of 3-5 reviews per week is better than 50 reviews in one month followed by silence.
+Track these metrics monthly to stay on course: Review velocity: whether new reviews are arriving consistently over time.
 Average rating: your overall star rating on Google.
 If your rating drops as review volume increases, it might signal a service quality issue that needs attention.
-Response rate: the percentage of reviews you respond to.
-Aim for 100%.
-If you cannot keep up manually, tools like Reviews Me Now's AI reply generator can help you draft personalized responses at scale so every review gets acknowledged.
-Review-to-visit ratio: how many reviews you receive per 100 customer visits.
-This helps you understand your conversion rate and identify which strategies are most effective.
-Source tracking: if you use different review links for different channels (SMS, email, QR code), you can track which channel generates the most reviews.
-Focus your effort on the highest-performing channels.
+Response rate: the share of reviews you respond to.
+If you cannot keep up manually, tools like Reviews Me Now's AI reply generator can help you draft personalized responses at scale so reviews get acknowledged.
+Request-to-click rate: how often review requests lead to evaluation page visits or Google review link clicks.
+Source tracking: if you use different review links for different channels, track which channel generates the most engagement.
+Focus your effort on the channels your customers actually use.
 Set a simple dashboard — even a spreadsheet works — and review it monthly.
-The businesses that grow their Google reviews most consistently are the ones that treat it as a measurable KPI, not an afterthought.
+The businesses that grow their Google reviews most consistently are the ones that treat it as a measurable workflow, not an afterthought.

 Frequently Asked Questions